maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 ## Adding code listings

-Okay, so we have a working secure prototype, but what is a code preview without a code listing?
+Okay, so we a working secure prototype, but what's a code preview without a code listing?
 Let's add a simple one.
 We will use the [`<pre>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) element.

 ```html